2. Before you leave for the UK

 You’re from an EEA country or Switzerland

 You can enter the UK with either a valid passport or a national identity card issued by a EEA country.
-It must be valid for the whole of your stay.

 You’re not from an EEA country